elmergonzalezb/cf-dynamic-ip/README.md

    ex2. test2.domain.com false
    true means you want to use proxy false will reveal your origin IP
+6. make sure "secret.key" and "domain.lst" are in the same folder as run.sh
-6. make run.sh executable
+7. make run.sh executable
 > sudo chmod +x run.sh
-7. open crontab
+8. open crontab
 > crontab -e
-8. put this inside crontab, it will update your IP every 30 minutes.
+9. put this inside crontab, it will update your IP every 30 minutes.
 > */30 * * * * /path/to/run.sh